Today is March 23, the day on which Pash was shot dead by Khalistani fundamentalists.

 But he himself was eaten away without any wager.

-His years, like ripe melons, were swallowed whole
+His years, like ripe melons,

 And his fresh milk temper